benjaminjkern/cuttlefishlang/README.md

 ![logo](etc/logo.png "Look at how cool this language is!")

-Cuttlefish is a strong, statically typed language designed to empower its users to write elegant, safe, and functional code for concurrent systems.
+Cuttlefish is a strong, statically-typed language designed to empower its users to write elegant, safe, and functional code for concurrent systems.

-Servers > Processes > Functions